Here's how the press works as you buy it:

 You can even use it as a clamp to hold work pieces together for drilling or for welding.

-My air-over-hydraulic jacks (I have made 2 of these machines, one for me and one for a son) came from H-F at least 4 or 5 years ago and neither one has leaked yet.
+My air-over-hydraulic jacks (I have made 2 of these machines, one for me and one for a son) came from H-F in about 2005 or so and neither one has leaked yet, as of 2016.

 I'm not saying that this is the only way to accomplish foot controlled operation.
 I just hope that you can use some of these ideas here to produce your own hydraulic press solution.